hazelcast/hazelcast/docs/design/jet/024-non-corruptible-snapshots.md

 ## Root cause of the corruption issue

-During snapshot a many updates to the `IMap`s are made.
+During snapshot many updates to the `IMap`s are made.
 Loss of any of them due to AP properties of `IMap` causes snapshot corruption and there is no easy way to fix such corrupted or incomplete snapshot.